Now that Marriott has merged with SPG and Ritz-Carlton, there are 32 Marriott hotel brands across the world representing more than 6,700 properties.

 Earning points with the Marriott Bonvoy Boundless Credit Card

-- Current Bonus: The Marriott Bonvoy Boundless Credit Card offers 75,000 points after spending $3,000 in the first 3 months.
+- Current Bonus: The Marriott Bonvoy Boundless Credit Card offers 5 free nights (worth 250,000 points) after spending $3,000 in the first 3 months.

 - Benefits: This card earns 6x points at Marriott hotels and 2x points on all other purchases.
 The most valuable perk of the card is the annual free night (worth up to 35,000 points) at a Marriott hotel.
 You'll also get automatic Marriott Bonvoy Silver status by just having the card.
 And if you spend $35,000 on your card each account year you will get Gold status.
 This card also gives you 15 nights of elite credit each year.